Source International – Aluminum Extrusion Products

 Aluminum Profile Aging

-After aging, the extrusion can be fabricated (cut, machined, bent, welded, etc.) or finished (anodizing or painted).
-Though Aluminum alloys are relatively more corrosion resistant comparing to regular steel, it could still get corroded after a period of time.
-To enhance its corrosion resistance properties, anodizing is commonly used as a surface finishing, it helps thicken the oxide layer which will help to improve the corrosion resistance and make it more resistant to wear.
+After heat treatment, the extrusion can be fabricated (cut, machined, bent, welded, etc.) or finished (anodizing or painted).
+Though Aluminum alloys are more corrosion resistant than regular steel, depending on which aluminum alloy is used, some corrosion may develop after a period of time.
+To enhance corrosion resistance on aluminum, anodizing is commonly used as a surface finishing.
+Its thick oxide layer helps to improve the corrosion resistance and also make it more abrasion resistant.
 Power coating can also be applied to aluminum extrusion parts as well, it provides thicker layer on the surface for protection and offers more options for various colors.

 Aluminum Anodizing Process